Community Epidemic & Pandemic Preparedness

 Epidemics begin and end in communities.
 When communities are engaged and trained in epidemic preparedness and response, they become vital contributors to finding and stopping outbreaks, saving lives, restoring services, reducing negative impacts, speeding recovery and building resilience.

 CP3 is different in each country where it is being rolled out.
 The program is designed to be adaptable—based on the country’s priorities, needs, risks and capacities.
-It also compliments and builds on existing national emergency response plans.
-The program has been launched in Indonesia and Uganda and will soon be expanded to Cameroon, the Democratic Republic of Congo, Guinea, Kenya, Mali and Sierra Leone.
+It also complements and builds on existing national emergency response plans.
+The program has started in

 Many outbreaks go unnoticed until many people in the same community become gravely ill.
 All too often, communities lack the knowledge or skills to take preventative action.
 We’re working to change this by ensuring communities have basic information about the spread of diseases and how to prevent them, simple and effective systems to detect outbreaks, and communications mechanisms that ensure timely information sharing and community engagement.